sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Teach Yourself Computer Science](https://teachyourselfcs.com) : Teach Yourself Computer Science
 - [The Code](https://www.youtube.com/watch?v=XMm0HsmOTFI) : Story of Linux documentary
 - [The Internet's Own Boy](https://www.youtube.com/watch?v=9vz06QO3UkQ) : The Story of Aaron Swartz
+- [Vue.js: The Documentary](https://www.youtube.com/watch?v=OrxmtDw4pVI) : The story of Vue.js from the perspective of some of the most prominent names in the community

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>